A binary tree you build by attaching left and right children. Nodes are not ordered by key. For insert, find, and remove by comparison, see [[bst]].

 bintree_merge

-Merges two trees into a new tree with data at the root. left becomes the left subtree and right becomes the right subtree.
-Returns -1 if left == right (same pointer).
+Merges two trees into merge with data at the root. merge must already be initialized and empty. left and right must be distinct from each other and from merge, and must share the same destroy.
+Returns -1 if those contracts are broken or if merge already has nodes.
 The merged tree takes ownership of both subtrees.

 int bintree_merge(BinTree *merge, BinTree *left, BinTree *right, void *data);